samuelejones/LiftoverSummstats/README.md

 ```

 ### 2. Install conda LIFTOVER environment
-Install the environment using the provided `.yml` file:
+From the LiftoverSummstats directory, install the environment using the provided `.yml` file:
 ```
 conda env create -f environment_LIFTOVER.yml
 ```